TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 - Note: drone sound (sentience sounds overall) will be calculated exactly as the firing engine sound
 	- Sentience humming caches
 	- These don't need their playing pos synchronized

-- Property editor: Checkbox matrix for b2Filter
-	- might be useful once we come to glass walls
-	- a list of predefined filters
-		- might choose a name, just like enums
-		- stored in common assets
-	- now sensible filters values will be provided by the testbed

-- Particles and flavours
-	- std::unordered_map<particle_flavour_id, vector of particles>
-		- We will always simulate all particles that we have in memory.
-		- This will add a nice speedup, and also we will easily invalidate particles when particle flavour changes or is deleted.
-		- Particle types will also be pooled and will be a separate viewable.

 - Probably somehow disallow arbitrary inferring of relational cache?
 	- There was some unresolved crash problem with this.